 Medical Schools established at UT Austin and in South Texas (UT Rio Grande Valley).

-UT Rio Grande Valley authorized by Texas Legislature (Senate Bill 24).
+UT Rio Grande Valley authorized by the Texas Legislature (Senate Bill 24).

-William H. McRaven begins his tenure as chancellor on January 5, 2015.
+Admiral McRaven begins his tenure as chancellor on January 5.

 Classes begin at UT Rio Grande Valley on August 31 with more than 29,000 students.
 Enrollment surpasses projections by more than 1,000.
 UT Pan American closes and UT Brownsville continues to serve in an administration function for the upcoming year.